Common vocabulary in IELTS Listening

-When doing the listening section of the IELTS test, having a wide ranging vocabulary that you know how to spell is crucial to getting a good score.
-Here is some common vocabulary broken down by section of the listening test.
+When doing the Listening section of the IELTS test, having a wide ranging vocabulary that you know how to spell is crucial to getting a good score.
+Here is some common vocabulary broken down by parts of the listening test.

-Basic vocabulary that you would have studied when first learning English is included in section 1 of the listening test.
+Basic vocabulary that you would have studied when first learning English is included in Part 1 of the Listening test.

 1. Days of the week: Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday

 2. Months of the year: January, February, March, April, May, June, July, August, September, October, November, December